Is L&D the emerging power centre at growth-obsessed organisations?

 Hence learning should be encouraged at every level to enhance the capability of people within the organization.

-How is a learning organisation built?
+How is a learning organization built?

 The first stage is all about creating easy access to learning and encouragement to learn.
 Decades ago, libraries were created within and employees were encouraged to spend time acquiring new knowledge.
 But that’s not feasible in today’s office environments where keeping knowledge current is a task in itself, especially in sectors where new markets and audiences are reshaping economies.
 A company needs to capture this change through L&D to drive internal change well in time to capitalize on it.